Generic Name: brigatinib (bri-GA-ti-nib)

 Using brigatinib while you are pregnant can harm your unborn baby.
 It may also cause birth defects if the father is using it when his sexual partner becomes pregnant.
 Birth control pills may not work as well to prevent pregnancy when used with brigatinib.
 Female patients should use another form of birth control (eg, condoms, spermicide) along with their pills during treatment and for at least 4 months after the last dose.
 Male patients who have female partners should use effective birth control during treatment and for at least 3 months after the last dose.
 If you think you or your partner becomes pregnant while using the medicine, tell your doctor right away.

 Brigatinib may cause swelling of the lungs (pneumonitis) or interstitial lung disease.
 These are life-threatening conditions and require immediate medical attention.
 The symptoms may be similar to the symptoms from lung cancer.
 Check with your doctor right away if you have new or worsening cough, fever, or trouble breathing.

 Contact your doctor right away if you have any changes to your heart rhythm.
 You might feel dizzy or faint, or you might have a slow, fast, pounding, or uneven heartbeat.

 Check with your doctor right away if you have any changes to your eyes, such as eye pain or redness, or vision changes while you are using brigatinib.
-Your doctor may want you to have your eyes checked by an eye doctor.
+Your doctor may want your eyes be checked by an eye doctor (ophthalmologist).

 Brigatinib may cause muscle damage.
 Check with your doctor right away if you have muscle pain, tenderness, and weakness.